 We fully support each government’s advice about social distancing, including the compulsory wearing of face coverings on public transport in England and Scotland.
 In Wales it is compulsory to wear a three layer face covering on public transport.
 It is also now compulsory to wear face coverings when using indoor public transport hubs in England only.

 You can find full details of how you can travel safely on our services, wherever you are, in the sections below.

 For more information about coronavirus you can visit the NHS website or see Government Advice for travelling safely on Public Transport.

-As lockdown eases and more people return to work and are travelling, to help keep everyone safe we had reduced the number of seats available on our buses to promote social distancing.
-However, we are pleased to let you know that we’ve been able to increase capacity in England, allowing one person to sit in each double seat, leaving the seat in front and beside you empty.
+To help keep everyone safe we had reduced the number of seats available on our buses to promote social distancing.
+However, we are pleased to let you know that we’ve been able to increase capacity in England and Wales, allowing one person to sit in each double seat, leaving the seat in front and beside you empty.
 Find out more at our travelling safely web page.
 We're working hard to increase services in response to increases in travel, especially at busier times by updating timetables and adding extra buses where possible.
 Please see links below to get your latest local timetables.

 Check and plan your journey before you travel, please be aware currently our busiest times are daily between 11am and 2.30pm.
 Be prepared to wait if your bus is full and try to travel at quiet times.
 We’ve introduced a new How Busy is my Bus indicator in our live map view, on the Stagecoach Bus App, to show the busiest and quietest times to travel, based on how many people normally use the service.